Neontus/Neontus/README.md

 # Hi, I'm Juno! 👋

 I'm a Computer Science major at the University of Pennsylvania with a passion for developing innovative solutions in software engineering, data science, and machine learning.
-I enjoy applying my technical skills to solve real-world problems—from automating financial processes to building data-driven products.
+I enjoy applying my technical skills to solve real-world problems.

 ## 🚀 Projects

 - **Pennstagram (NETS2120)**

-- **Lockheed Project**
+- **Lockheed Martin Solar Astrophysics Data Alignment Project**

 - **Lucidity Chrome Extension**
   - Created a productivity tool to block distracting websites, validated by a 24% boost in student productivity.